Tesla's Tomorrow Never Knows

 The self-driving car initiative is an example of Google’s willingness to gamble on technology that may not pay off for years, Dr. Thrun said.
 Even the most optimistic predictions put the deployment of the technology more than eight years away.

-To be fair, it's not entirely clear who was giving those "optimistic predictions" if it was someone at Google speaking on background or someone else.
-And yes, they're couched appropriately with "more than eight years away".
+To be fair, it's not entirely clear who was giving those "optimistic predictions" — if it was someone at Google speaking on background or someone else.
+And yes, it’s couched appropriately with "more than eight years away".
 And well, Waymo, which Google's project morphed into, is now live in a few cities and started their pilot project in 2022.
-12 years is indeed more than eight years.
-As is 14.
-When will such a program be available broadly, even just in the US?
+Twelve years is indeed more than eight years.
+As is fourteen.
+When will such a service be available broadly, even just in the US?
 Impossible to say, but even that may not be a reality by 2027.
-And this is a project which is rolling right now, having cleared many regulatory hurdles.
+And this is a project which is up and rolling right now, having cleared many regulatory hurdles.

 At the same time, Musk has done incredible things.
 There's no denying that.
 SpaceX, of course, is the prime example of this.
 He literally willed private companies – and now people – into space and reusable rockets into existence.
 It's so commonplace now that it's almost easy to overlook how incredible this truly is.
 And now the offshoot, Starlink, is revolutionizing internet access.
 Even Tesla itself, even if it didn't fully start with Musk, there's no question he's the one who took electric vehicles mainstream.
 He gets – and deserves – more benefits of the doubt than anyone since Steve Jobs.